Bhoja Air Flight 213: Weather

-Information regarding the weather condition in Islamabad were continuously updated by authorities from the airport's meteorological department, which was relayed to the controller so that it could be informed to the crew of Flight 213.
+Information regarding the weather condition in Islamabad was continuously updated by authorities from the airport's meteorological department, and was relayed to the controller so that it could be communicated to the crew of Flight 213.
 Meteorological office in Karachi had also provided weather information to the crew, including METAR and other weather charts and wind charts.
-These information had been acknowledged by the crew during the flight.
-The voice cockpit recording even captured Captain Afridi's response to the information, in which he stated "“it was very nice whatever you told me".
+This information had been acknowledged by the crew during the flight.
+The voice cockpit recording even captured Captain Afridi's response to the information, in which he stated "it was very nice whatever you told me".

-As per report, while weather information for Islamabad area was available, personnel in radar and control tower had no information on the presence of wind shear for Runway 30's final approach and thus they couldn't warn the crew on the weather phenomenon.
-However, the provided weather data was sufficient enough for the crew to abandon the approach.
+While weather information for the Islamabad area was available, personnel in the radar and control tower had no information on the presence of wind shear for Runway 30's final approach and thus they couldn't warn the crew on the weather phenomenon.
+However, the provided weather data was sufficient for the crew to abandon the approach.
 The approved manual from Bhoja Air clearly stated that an aircraft was not allowed to fly near a weather cell and should remain clear of it by at least 5 to 10 nmi.
 The flight plan had listed the nearby Allama Iqbal International Airport in Lahore as an alternate airport, meaning that the crew could have diverted to said airport had the weather condition been in unsuitable condition for an approach or landing.
 The crew of Flight 213, however, decided to continue their flight towards the active weather cell, thus threatening the safety of their flight.

 Decision to fly

-In accordance with Bhoja Air's written manual, the crew should have abandoned the approach to Islamabad due to the deteriorating weather condition.
+In accordance with Bhoja Air's written manual, the crew should have abandoned the approach to Islamabad due to the deteriorating weather conditions.
 The flight to Islamabad, however, was continued by the crew.

 The flight crew was responsible for the decision on whether to continue, to divert, to deviate from track, or to cancel the flight altogether.
 As per the ICAO convention, the final responsibility of the safety of the flight lies with the captain of the flight.
 International regulations stated that controllers were not involved in the decision-making process on whether to continue or to divert a flight.
-Radar controller could only relay and advise the crew regarding the information that had been provided to them, including weather update.
-From said information, the crew could then use them for the final say.
-When they had decided, the controller should be informed about it so that they could assist the crew, particularly in times of need.
+Radar controller could only relay and advise the crew regarding the information that had been provided to them, including weather updates.
+From said information, the crew could then use the data for the final say.
+When they had decided, the controller would be informed so that they could assist the crew, particularly in times of need.